'He needs time to recover' - Emery confirms Xhaka's omission from Arsenal squad to face Wolves | Goal.com

 Unai Emery has confirmed that Granit Xhaka will not be included in his squad for a Premier League clash with Wolves on Saturday, as the fallout from his outburst last weekend continues.

-The Arsenal captain was heavily criticised for his reaction to taunts from fans inside Emirates Stadium when he was substituted during a 2-2 draw at Crystal Palace on Sunday.
+The Arsenal midfielder was heavily criticised for his reaction to taunts from fans inside Emirates Stadium when he was substituted during a 2-2 draw at Crystal Palace on Sunday.

-Xhaka ripped his shirt off and told supporters to "f*** off" before storming down the tunnel, leading to calls for him to be stripped of leadership duties.
+Xhaka ripped his shirt off and told supporters to "f*** off" before storming down the tunnel, leading to calls for him to be stripped of the captaincy.

 The Switzerland international was left out of a penalty shootout defeat to Liverpool in the Carabao Cup in midweek and finally broke his silence on the incident via Arsenal's official Twitter account on Thursday.